RichardMcInerney/Energy-Asset-Risk-Modelling-Financial-Exposure-Dashboard-ML-Power-BI-/README.md

 ## 📊 Key Business Insights

-Highest financial exposure is concentrated in coal, gas, and oil assets.
+1.Highest financial exposure is concentrated in coal, gas, and oil assets.

-Geographic risk is highest in the United States, China, and India.
+2.Geographic risk is highest in the United States, China, and India.

-Older, high-capacity assets represent the greatest risk concentration.
+3.Older, high-capacity assets represent the greatest risk concentration.

-The model identifies a small subset of assets driving the majority of expected losses (£1bn total).
+4. The model identifies a small subset of assets driving the majority of expected losses (£1bn total).
 Moderate correlation with risk score

 ---